kstenerud/concise-encoding/cte-specification.md

 #### Global Coordinates

-Global coordinates are written as latitude and longitude to hundredths of degrees, separated by a slash character (`/`).
+Global coordinates are written as latitude and longitude to a precision of hundredths of degrees, separated by a slash character (`/`).
 Negative values are prefixed with a dash character (`-`), and the dot character (`.`) is used as a fractional separator.

 **Examples**: